Skolt Sámi: History

 Road sign for the Äʹvv Skolt Sámi Museum in Neiden, Norway.
 Starting at the top, the lines are in Norwegian, Skolt Sámi, and Finnish.

 On Finnish territory Skolt Sámi was spoken in four villages before the Second World War.
 In Petsamo, Skolt Sámi was spoken in Suonikylä and the village of Petsamo.
-This area was ceded to Russia in the Second World War, and the Skolts were evacuated to the villages of Inari, Sevettijärvi and Nellim in the Inari municipality.
+This area was ceded to Russia in the Second World War, and the Skolts were evacuated to the villages of Nellim, Näätämö and Sevettijärvi in the Inari municipality.

 On the Russian (then Soviet) side the dialect was spoken in the now defunct Sámi settlements of Motovsky, Songelsky, Notozero (hence its Russian name – the Notozersky dialect).
 Some speakers still may live in the villages of Tuloma and Lovozero.
+Some speakers of "creole" dialects, such as "Gorra" exist in other areas of Russia, with limited surviving vocabulary, living in various communities within Karelia; due to significant influence and use of Russian these creole speakers are not considered speakers of Skolt Sami.

 In Norwegian territory, Skolt Sámi was spoken in the Sør-Varanger area with a cultural centre in the village of Neiden.
 The language is not spoken as mother tongue anymore in Norway.

 Status

 A quadrilingual street sign in Inari in (from top to bottom) Finnish, Northern Saami, Inari Saami, and Skolt Saami.
-Inari is the only municipality in Finland with 4 official languages.
+Inari is the only municipality in Finland with four official languages.